 In the academic year 2016-17 and in autumn 2019 he was Gerda Henkel Adjunct Professor in the Department of German Studies at Stanford University, CA, USA.

-In the United States, the new administration is taking steps to address the soaring national debt, fulfilling a promise made by Donald Trump during his election campaign.
+In the United States, the new administration is taking steps to address the soaring national debt, fulfilling a promise made by President Donald Trump during his election campaign.
 Meanwhile, in Germany, incoming Chancellor Friedrich Merz is pushing for an unprecedented spending package of €500 billion to fund critical infrastructure projects and increased defense spending, breaking with his earlier stance against altering the so-called debt-brake, which had been enshrined in the German constitution.

 Biographies